rlucente-se-jboss/jbds-via-html5/README.md

 Make sure to add the `oc` command to your executable search path.
 On my laptop, the path is `$HOME/.minishift/cache/oc/v3.5.5.8/oc`.
 Use whatever path is appropriate for your minishift installation.
+To automatically add the `oc` executable to your path, on Linux and OSX you can type:

+    eval $(minishift oc-env)

 Once minishift has finished starting up, determine the IP address for the minishift instance then login: